jlparkI/xGPR/docs/tuning_tutorial.rst

 shown).
 Notice that for
-``fine_direct`` we can supply a starting point (if none is supplied and the model has already been tuned, it will use the existing hyperparameters). ``fine_direct`` needs a decent starting point to work well. ``fine_bayes`` does not start from a single point, so it does not accept starting hyperparameters.
+``fine_direct`` we can supply a starting point (if none is supplied and the model has already been tuned, it will use the existing hyperparameters).
+We can either supply it with a starting point acquired using a "crude" method from above, or randomly select several and start from these. ``fine_bayes`` does not start from a single point, so it does not accept starting hyperparameters.
 It does however accept bounds, and it's a really good idea to provide it with some bounds that are narrower than the default xGPR boundaries, which are too wide of a space for ``fine_bayes`` to search efficiently.
 See "A quick note on